xmnboy/xdk-to-cli/README.md

 * Open the Intel XDK to your "project of interest."

 * Using the Test tab in your open project, push the green "PUSH FILES" button.
+  Alternatively, using the Projects tab, switch to a different project and then switch back to your "project of interest."

   _This insures that the project files to be read by this script are accurate and up-to-date.
 This "refresh" should be done whenever you have changed any